Missing BARC scientist found in Vijayawada | Law-Order

 Missing BARC scientist found in Vijayawada

 A young scientist of the Bhabha Atomic Research Centre (BARC) in Mysuru, who was missing since October 6, was found in Vijayawada, police said on Monday.
-"He has been found in some corner of Vijayawada.
-He is on the way to Mysuru," a police officer investigating the matter told P T I.
+"He has been found in Vijayawada.
+He is on the way to Mysuru," a police officer investigating the matter told P T I without divulging further details.

 When his office contacted him on October 5, he said he would join the office on October 6.
 However, on October 6 Gulla left home in his two- wheeler without taking his wallet and even mobile phone and did not return.